 Trainer James McPherson and coach Harry Bedford both resigned.

 Norman Smith, the former Sheffield Wednesday and Huddersfield Town right half was appointed trainer-coach to Newcastle United.
 He had previously coached England and gained an excellent reputation coaching abroad.

-Mr G. Rutherford, director of Newcastle United, was elected a newcomer the Football League Management Committee in succession to the late Mr. Phil Bach.
+Mr G. Rutherford, director of Newcastle United, was elected to the Football League Management Committee in succession to the late Mr. Phil Bach.

-Fierce critic of the Board Mr McKeag failed to get elected but took the opportunity to have his say at the AGM "There can no doubt that the playing experiences of last season can only be described as utterly and completely deplorable.
+Fierce critic of the Board, Mr McKeag, failed to get elected but took the opportunity to have his say at the AGM.
+"There can be no doubt that the playing experiences of last season can only be described as utterly and completely deplorable.
 Surely at no time in the whole life of the club has there been such a monotonous succession of poor displays on the field, of miserable ineptitude fumbling and foozing, and lack of cohesion and concerted action. "

 Sunderland director John Cochrane attempted to set up a midweek League for the leading clubs in the North East.
 However Middlesbrough and Newcastle turned down the idea straight away and the idea never got off the ground.

 Total Games: 61